mdbentaleb/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 ## Specifics About This Infrastructure

-- What is a Server:
+- **What is a Server**:
-<br/>A server may be a hardware or software computer system which, at the behest of client computers, avails services to them.
+<br/>&nbsp;A server may be a hardware or software computer system which, at the behest of client computers, avails services to them.
-<br/>More often than not, data centers house the servers, which may either be physical or virtual machines.
+<br/>&nbsp;More often than not, data centers house the servers, which may either be physical or virtual machines.
-<br/>They work on an operating system.
+<br/>&nbsp;They work on an operating system.

 - The Role of the Domain Name:
 <br/>A domain name acts as a readable alias to the `IP address`, which is a long numerical address.